javadude/javadude.com/content/post/20170628-dsls-and-codegen/index.md

 - parsing
 - dsl

+featureImage: dsl.png
+thumbnail: dsl.png

 ---
-A JHU Tech Talk from June 28, 2017.
+A Tech Talk I gave for Johns Hopkins University June 28, 2017.

 What is a Domain-Specific Language?
 How can we use one for code-generation?